 Wine subscriptions let you try new tipples and keep your wine rack or fridge well stocked.
 And some CHOICE members say they've signed up to subscriptions from independent providers such as Naked Wines and Good Pair Days to avoid having to shop at major alcohol retailers and sample more wines from boutique producers.

 But with so many options to choose from, how do you choose one that will suit you – and are they really worth it?
-Our CHOICE experts pored (or should that be poured?) over the pros and cons for you.
+Our CHOICE experts pored (or should that be poured?) over the pros and cons of wine clubs for you.